List of Contents

 Unless you’re staying in Staithes, I don’t recommend taking too much equipment with you to Staithes Beach.
 It’s a steep climb down from the carpark and remember, you’ll have to carry your stuff back up!

 The village of Staithes is almost picture postcard pretty.
 The red roofed houses which you’ll see on your walk down to the harbour are reminiscent of villages time forgot.
 And the picturesque harbour has inspired many an artist to freeze the moment in time.
-As you walk around the town you’ll spot colourful fishermans cottages lining cobbled streets, many decorated with sweet statue or fishing apparatus.
+As you walk around the town you’ll spot colourful fishermans cottages lining cobbled streets, many decorated with sweet statues or fishing apparatus.
 Staithes was actually home to an arts colony in the 19th century and is home to an arts and heritage festival most years.

 Even the main carpark will get your creative juices flowing.
 This huge blue lobster sculpture by Emma Stothard made for a great welcome.